jingxixu/rrt/README.md

 - Find and visualize the solution path (10%).
 - Control the robot to move to the target configuration following the found path (10%).
 In your video you should rotate the camera in pybullet to show that no collision happens.

+We will test your code with the command `python demo.py`.

 ### Part 2 - Bidirectional RRT (50%)
 In this part, you should implement the bidirectional RRT algorithm to plan a collision-free motion to reach the target configuration (specified in the `demo.py`).
 See a video demo for this part [here](https://youtu.be/4nFmFcLg5RQ).

 - Build the tree and visualization (30%).
 You should use different colors for different trees.
 - Find and visualize the solution path (10%).
 - Control the robot to move to the target configuration following the found path (10%).
 In your video you should rotate the camera in pybullet to show that no collision happens.

+We will test your code with the command `python demo.py --birrt`.

 ## Submission Instructions
 TODO